What is radiation therapy

 The type of radiation therapy that you may undergo depends on many factors, including:

 - The tumour’s location in the body

 - How close the tumour is to normal tissues that are sensitive to radiation

 - Whether you will have other types of cancer treatment

 - Other factors, such as your age and other medical conditions

-External beam radiation therapy comes from a machine that aims radiation at your cancer, called a “Linac” or Linear Accelerator.
+External beam radiation therapy comes from a machine called a “Linac” or Linear Accelerator, which aims radiation at your cancer.